Thursday, October 2, 2025

 And our failure to notice obvious things,

-Like tomorrow is the same sky, different clouds.
+Like tomorrow as the same sky, different clouds.

-The old songs are always meant to be sung
+The old songs were always meant to be sung

 Again, at other points of attention,

-Speak the peace, and call in the just desserts team
+That spoke the peace, for the just desserts team

 With what breathes, despite it all has a pulse.